Xilinx/mlir-aie/programming_guide/section-2/section-2e/04_distribute_L2/README.md

   object_fifo_link(of_in, [of_in0, of_in1, of_in2])
 ```

-All compute tiles are running the same process of acquring one object from their respective input Object FIFOs to consume, adding `1` to all of its entries, and releasing the object.
+All compute tiles are running the same process of acquiring one object from their respective input Object FIFOs to consume, adding `1` to all of its entries, and releasing the object.
 The [join design](../05_join_L2/) shows how the data is sent back out to external memory and tested.

 Other examples containing this data movement pattern are available in the [programming_examples/matrix_multiplication/](../../../../programming_examples/basic/matrix_multiplication/).